Framing Calculator

 Total Est. Cost

-Includes top plate, bottom plate & all studs · 2×4 lumber ~$4–$8 per 8 ft board · Always add 10–15% for waste, headers & blocking
+Includes top plate, bottom plate & all studs · 2×4 lumber ~$4–$8 per 8 ft board · Add 10–15% for waste, headers & blocking · Load-bearing walls need a double top plate · Use PT lumber for bottom plates on concrete

 Understanding the Calculator Inputs

 This calculator estimates stud count, total lumber in linear feet, number of 8 ft boards to buy, and material and labor cost for five common framing project types.
-Here's what each input means and when to adjust the defaults.

 Wall Length